XXLMandalorian013/Docs/GitHubMDTemplate/GitHubMDTemplate.md

 ## Comment :memo:

 To add a comment type the following.
-You will not see it rendered as its for your reference only.
+You will not see it rendered in your page as its for your reference only.

 <!-- TO DO: add more details about this later -->